 A Project Management Office (PMO) serves as the central hub for project management activities.

-Create a dedicated team or department responsible for overseeing project management standards, methodologies, and best practices across the organization.
+Create a dedicated team or department responsible for overseeing project management standards, methodologies, and best practices across the organisation.

 The PMO should consist of experienced project managers, coordinators, and experts who can guide and support projects.

-Choose project management methodologies that align with your organization’s goals and project types.
+Choose project management methodologies that align with your organisation’s goals and project types.

 Depending on the nature of projects, consider using traditional Waterfall, Agile, or Hybrid methodologies.